-Oak Ridge Associated Universities (ORAU) leads a team, the ORAU Team, to support NIOSH in conducting this major program.
+The National Institute for Occupational Safety and Health (NIOSH) is supported by Oak Ridge Associated Universities (ORAU) and others, the ORAU Team, in conducting dose reconstructions under the Energy Employees Occupational Illness Compensation Program Act of 2000 (EEOICPA).
 This Site Profile represents a specific support mechanism to the ORAU Team concerning documentation of historical practices at the Y-12 National Security Complex, referred to as Y-12.
-The profile can be used to evaluate both internal and external dosimetry data for unmonitored and monitored workers and serve as a supplement to, or substitute for, individual monitoring data.
+This Site Profile can be used to evaluate both internal and external doses for both monitored and unmonitored workers and can serve as a supplement to, or substitute for, individual monitoring data.
 The document provides a Site Profile of Y-12 that contains technical basis information to be used by the ORAU Team to evaluate the total occupational radiation dose for EEOICPA claimants.

-The document also provides supporting technical data to evaluate, with claimant-favorable assumptions, the total Y-12 occupational radiation dose received from Y-12 operations.
+The document also provides supporting technical data to evaluate the total Y-12 occupational radiation dose that may reasonably be associated with the worker's radiation exposure.
 This dose results from exposure to external and internal radiation sources in Y-12 facilities; to Y-12 occupationally-required diagnostic x-ray examinations, and to on-site environmental releases.
-Also included is the dose that may have occurred while the worker was not monitored or the dose may have been missed.
+Also included are techniques to estimate the dose that may have occurred while the worker was not monitored or inadequately monitored, dose that may have been missed due to analytical detection limits, or whose monitoring records are incomplete, i.e., missed dose.
 Over the years new and more reliable scientific methods and protection measures have been developed.
 The methods needed to account for these changes are also identified in this document.

-The doses are evaluated using the NIOSH Interactive RadioEpidemiological Program (IREP) and the Integrated Modules for Bioassay Analysis (IMBA) computer codes.
+This Site Profile can be a tool when performing dose reconstructions for Y-12 workers.
+The Integrated Modules for Bioassay Analysis (IMBA) computer code is a tool useful for internal dose calculations.
 Information on measurement uncertainties is an integral component of the NIOSH approach.
-This document describes how the uncertainty for Y-12 exposure and dose records is evaluated.
+This document describes how to evaluate uncertainty associated with exposure at Y-12 and the Y-12 dosimetry records.